Developer Tim Beiko clears up some misconceptions about the long-awaited Ethereum 2.0 network merge.

-4. Users will have to update their applications after the Merger
+4. Users will have to update their applications after the Merge

-The developer responds that stakers or infrastructure providers will need to do some things after the Merger.
+The developer responds that stakers or infrastructure providers will need to do some things after the Merge.
 You can find the entire list on the official Ethereum blog.
-But Beiko adds that if you only use the network to transact and deploy Smart Contracts, you won't need to do anything after the Merger.
+But Beiko adds that if you only use the network to transact and deploy Smart Contracts, you won't need to do anything after the Merge.

 5. You need 32 ETH to run an Ethereum node.

-In response, the expert clarifies that there are two categories of nodes in the Ethereum network, but only for validator nodes, which are the ones that produce blocks, you need the 32 ETH.
+In response, the expert clarifies that there are two categories of nodes in the Ethereum network, but only for validator nodes, which are the ones that produce blocks you need 32 ETH.

 Tim compares each of these blocks as a lottery and the 32 ETH put into staking as the tickets to potentially produce the next block.
 He adds that "running a node" means verifying that the blocks and transactions these validators create are valid.